 Greg Szostak

 The views and opinions expressed on this website are those of the authors.
-Any content provided by our bloggers or authors are of their opinion and are not intended to malign any religion, ethnic group, club, organization, company, individual or anyone or anything.
+Any content provided by our bloggers or authors is of their opinion and is not intended to malign any religion, ethnic group, club, organization, company, individual, or anyone or anything.

-All product names, logos, and brands are property of their respective owners.
-All company, product and service names used in this website are for identification purposes only.
+All product names, logos, and brands are the property of their respective owners.
+All company, product, and service names used on this website are for identification purposes only.
 Use of these names, logos, and brands does not imply endorsement.

-It is our policy to make every effort to respect the copyrights of outside parties.
-If you believe that your copyright has been misused, please provide us with a message stating your position and we will endeavor to correct any misuse immediately.
+Our policy is to make every effort to respect the copyrights of outside parties.
+If you believe your copyright has been misused, please provide us with a message stating your position, and we will endeavor to correct any misuse immediately.

-Some of the links in this post are affiliate links.
-As an Amazon Associate, we earn from qualifying purchases.
-This means if you click on the link and purchase the item, we may receive an affiliate commission, at no extra cost to you.
-This helps us keep this website alive.
+Some of the links in this post may be affiliate links.
+If you click on the link and purchase the item, we may receive an affiliate commission at no extra cost to you.
 Learn more here.